schummar/runp/README.md

 });
 ```

-The Node API allows running `runp` programatically with all the same options, plus a bit more fine grained control.
+The Node API allows running `runp` programmatically with all the same options, plus a bit more fine grained control.

 ## commands.cmd